donhinkelman/moodle-block_sharing_cart/README.md

 Change Log
 ----------
+* 3.8, release 7    2020.04.27
+    * Fix bug where the active user is redirected out of a section while copying content into the course
 * 3.8, release 6    2020.03.31
     * Quick edit bugs
         * Fix bug where quick edit removes the backup icon for the edited section.